 - Admission requirements over and above admission to NAU are required.

-- A minimum GPA of 2.5 in all content major coursework (must have taken at least 3 units) and a cumulative 2.5 GPA in all courses.
+A minimum GPA of 2.5 in all content major coursework (must have taken at least 3 units) and a cumulative 2.5 GPA in all courses.

 Take the following 62 units with a minimum GPA of 2.5 in FRE and LAN courses and with a grade of "C" or better in each course.